Facebook Pixel

 Solution Approach

-The implementation uses binary search to efficiently find the position in the array where we have accumulated enough missing numbers.
+The implementation uses binary search with the standard template to find the first position where the count of missing numbers reaches k.

 else: